ryanwhowe/Dot/README.md

 <dt>delimiter</dt>
 <dd>The key delimiter can be specified, this is needed when there are '.' values contained within the expected
 array keys already</dd>

+<dt>missingKeyException</dt>
+<dd>If this is set to Dot::ARRAY_KEY_MISSING_EXCEPTION the method will throw an ArrayKeyNotSetException if the searchKey is not found in the searchArray instead of the default value.
+This allows for a try/catch flow to be utilized with the method if additional logic is needed when the searchKey is missing.</dd>
 </dl>

 #### Return Values